aliyun/terraform-provider-alibabacloudstack/website/docs/r/logtail_attachment.html.markdown

 ---
 subcategory: "Log Service (SLS)"
-layout: "apsarastack"
+layout: "alibabacloudstack"
-page_title: "Apsarastack: apsarastack_logtail_attachment"
+page_title: "Alibabacloudstack: alibabacloudstack_logtail_attachment"
-sidebar_current: "docs-apsarastack-resource-logtail-attachment"
+sidebar_current: "docs-alibabacloudstack-resource-logtail-attachment"
 description: |-
-  Provides a Apsarastack logtail attachment resource.
+  Provides a Alibabacloudstack logtail attachment resource.
 ---

-# apsarastack\_logtail\_attachment
+# alibabacloudstack\_logtail\_attachment

 The Logtail access service is a log collection agent provided by Log Service.
 You can use Logtail to collect logs from servers such as Alibaba Cloud Elastic